allegro/blog/_posts/2021-10-22-async_programming_python.md

 Similarly `write` and `read` functions, defined by POSIX standard, are used to send and receive data over the created connection.
 Both can also block waiting for the I/O operation to become possible.
-You can read more about these functions in Linux manual: [read](https://man7.org/linux/man-pages/man2/read.2.html), [write](https://man7.org/linux/man-pages/man3/write.3p.html).
+You can read more about these functions in the Linux manual: [read](https://man7.org/linux/man-pages/man2/read.2.html), [write](https://man7.org/linux/man-pages/man3/write.3p.html).

 As you may have already noticed, our asynchronous application only makes sense